apache/shardingsphere/document/current/content/features/sharding/_index.en.md

 Table sharding though cannot ease the database pressure, can provide possibilities to transfer distributed transactions to local transactions, since cross-database upgrades are once involved, distributed transactions can turn pretty tricky sometimes.
 The use of multiple master-slave sharding method can effectively avoid the data concentrating on a single node and increase the architecture availability.

-Splitting data through database sharding and table sharding is an effective method to deal with high TPS and mass amount data system, because it can keep the data amount lower than threshold and separate the flow.
+Splitting data through database sharding and table sharding is an effective method to deal with high TPS and mass amount data system, because it can keep the data amount lower than threshold and separate the traffic data.
 Data sharding method can be divided into vertical sharding and horizontal sharding.

 ### Vertical Sharding

 According to business sharding method, it is called vertical sharding, or longitudinal sharding, the core concept of which is to specialize databases for different uses.
-Before sharding, a database is consist of many data tables corresponding to different businesses.
+Before sharding, a database is consisting of many data tables corresponding to different businesses.
 But after sharding, tables are categorized according to business into different databases, and the pressure is also separated into different databases.
 The diagram below has presented the case in which the user table and the order table are assigned to different databases by vertical sharding according to business need.

 ![Vertical Sharding](http://ovfotjrsi.bkt.clouddn.com/sharding/vertical_sharding.png)

-Vertical sharding requires to adjust the architecture and design from time to time, but generally speaking, it is not readily enough to deal with the fast changing Internet business needs and not able to really solve the single-node problem.
+Vertical sharding requires to adjust the architecture and design from time to time, but generally, it is not readily enough to deal with the fast changing Internet business needs and not able to really solve the single-node problem.
 Sharding of this kind can ease but not completely solve problems brought by the high data amount and concurrency amount.
 After sharding, if the data amount in the table still exceeds the single node threshold, it should be processed by horizontal sharding.